RFI/EMI Solutions from KHz to GHz

 If the RFI is severe, you may also try placing an aluminum foil “tent” around the sides of the GDO (leaving the “front toward the door open so the antenna can still receive your remote signal).

 The RFI-GDO kit is meant to be used with a AC powered (possibly through an AC wall wart or inline dc power supply battery backup) alarm system with up to 3 input/output signal lines and a single power supply line coming into the device.
+Note: a standard 3 prong AC power plug will go thru the ring ferrite 3-4 times as it has an inner ID of 1.4"

 TECH NOTE: We also stock RFI kits to protect effected devices such as garage door openers, computers (laptops, desktops), dsl/cable routers, ethernet hubs and many more devices.
 Remember there is always a “transmitter” and a “receiver” of RFI and the quest is to find and choke the “path” the RFI has selected – you need to add ferrites to both the transmitting side and the receiving side to eliminate RFI problems.
 The RFI kits on this page only helps suppress RFI on the receiving side.